jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 ### 91EE Commissioner may request further information
 The Commissioner may at any time request further relevant information from an applicant for a private ruling.

-### 91EF Assumptions in making a private ruling
+### 91EF Conditions on which private ruling based
-(1) If the Commissioner considers that the correctness of a private ruling would depend on assumptions being made about a future event or other matter, the Commissioner may—
+(1) If the Commissioner considers that the correctness of a private ruling would depend on conditions being stipulated about a future event or other matter, the Commissioner may—
-  (a) make the assumptions that the Commissioner considers to be most appropriate; or (b) decline to make the ruling.
+  (a) stipulate the conditions on which the Commissioner bases the ruling; or (b) decline to make the ruling.
-(2) The Commissioner may not make assumptions about information which the applicant can provide.
+(2)
-(3) The Commissioner may make assumptions about the answer to a proscribed question, and making those assumptions is treated as not determining the proscribed question for the purposes of section 91E(4)﻿(a).
+(3) The Commissioner may stipulate conditions about the answer to a proscribed question, and stipulating the conditions is treated as not determining the proscribed question for the purposes of section 91E(4)﻿(a).

 ### 91EG Right to consultation
 Before the Commissioner makes a private ruling, the Commissioner must give the applicant a reasonable opportunity to be consulted if the content of the proposed ruling differs from that applied for by the applicant.